dotnet/csharplang/proposals/csharp-10.0/record-structs.md

 A warning is produced if a parameter of the primary constructor is not read.

-The definite assigment rules for struct instance constructors apply to the primary constructor of record structs.
+The definite assignment rules for struct instance constructors apply to the primary constructor of record structs.
 For instance, the following is an error:

 ```csharp